fumin/apns-ruby/README.md

 * Storing notifications in a database, and have a separate process consume them.
 Worse, only a single consumer is ever allowed.
 * Opening a new SSL connection for every notification, which typically takes several hundred milliseconds.
 Imagine how long it would take to send a million notifications.

-Beware though, that this gem has it's own nonsense in that by default, it sets the notification buffer size to 512000, which could potentially take up 128MB of memory, given that Apple caps the size of a single notification's payload at 256 bytes.
-If you cannot afford to spare that amount of memory, configure the buffer to a smaller size `conn = APNS::Connection.new(notification_buffer_size: 1024)`.

 Example usage:
 ```
 pem = path_to_your_pem_file